 The environmental impact of animal farming What we eat has a huge impact on the state of the planet and the survival of species all over the world.
 At any one time there are 19 billion chickens, 1.5 billion cows, 1 billion sheep and 1 billion pigs living on the planet.
-That is three times more than the number of people.
-Worldwide, more than 70 billion land animals are killed every year for food.
+1 Worldwide, more than 70 billion land animals are killed every year for food.
+Meat production has doubled in the last 30 years - and this rate of increase shows no sign of slowing.
 Most of these animals are reared under intensive systems - either inside factory farms, or outdoors on huge feedlots.
 Rearing animals for food on this industrial scale is having a devastating impact on the natural environment.
-Livestock farming causes climate change, species extinction, habitat loss, rainforest destruction, water pollution, desertification and food and water shortages.
+It is responsible for climate change, species extinction, habitat loss, rainforest destruction, water pollution, desertification and food and water shortages.

 Climate Change The Earth is facing an ecological catastrophe due to a warming climate.
-One of the main causes of this environmental disaster is livestock agriculture.
+One of the main causes of this environmental disaster is animal agriculture.
 According to the United Nations, farming animals for food (meat, dairy and eggs) is responsible for 14.5% of all anthropogenic greenhouse gas (GHG) emissions - that is more than is produced by all the land, sea and air transport combined (13%).
-Sources of greenhouse gas emissions from livestock Studies show that livestock production accounts for around 9% of all CO2 emissions, 35-40% of methane emissions and 65% of nitrous oxide emissions.
+Sources of greenhouse gas emissions from livestock Studies show that animal farming accounts for around 9% of all CO2 emissions, 35-40% of methane emissions and 65% of nitrous oxide emissions.